vpro/motu/README.md

 The search functionality and the player are built in React components.
 All of the code for this is located in YOUR_DIR/motu/src/static/app

-If you want to update the Javascript, or the HTML that is rendered within the React code, the easiest thing to do is start a webpack watcher that will automatically build either the motu-app.js or motu-playout.js
+If you want to update the Javascript, or the HTML that is rendered within the React code, the easiest thing to do is start a webpack watcher that will automatically build the motu-app.js

 To start the watcher for the motu-app.js (containing the search functionalities):